Thursday of Week 2 of Advent – First Reading

 Commentary on Isaiah 41:13-20

 In fact, King Cyrus, who crushed the Babylonians and allowed the Jews to return to their homeland, is seen as an instrument doing God’s work.
-Through all these manifestations, the writer foresees the coming of the Messianic age, “so that all may see and know, observe and understand that the hand of the Lord has done this”.
+Through all these manifestations, the writer foresees the coming of the Messianic age:

-Commenting on this text, the Christian Community Bible rightly comments that now the Israelites, depressed by their exile experience, are being reminded to stop looking back at the ‘good old days’ or their glorious past and to look forward to a promising future.
+Commenting on this text, the Christian Community Bible rightly describes that the Israelites, depressed by their exile experience, are being reminded to stop looking back at the ‘good old days’ or their glorious past and to look forward to a promising future:

 “For centuries the Jews had looked upon their past, always expanding the memory of the wonders worked by God in their departure from Egypt.
 Now, they must look to the future.
 This time, a new departure is being prepared from Babylon, and it will be accompanied by wonders greater than those of the first Exodus.”